rust-stuco/lectures/week7/closures_iterators.md

 Students can think about this like syntactic sugar, but it is actually not identical.

+A is syntactic sugar for B if the compiler rewrites A as B If it were syntax sugar, `for val in &v1` would be written as `for val in v1.iter()`

 `.iter()` is an actual method on `Vec` that returns an `Iter` object that can iterate over references to the vector.